Jaggernaut555/midi-mixer-spotify/PAGE.md

 # This will only work with a spotify premium account

+This will also not play spotify music directly.
+It it made to control the spotify app.
+The app is still needed to be running/playing music.

 # Setting up this plugin

 You can open up these steps in a web browser [on the github repo](https://github.com/Jaggernaut555/midi-mixer-spotify/blob/main/README.md#setting-up-this-plugin)